SDZ SER-082

-Usages

 It has been used in animal studies into the behavioural effects of the different 5-HT_{2} subtypes, and how they influence the effects of other drugs such as cocaine.
 The drug has been found to have no effect on anxiety in multiple paradigms in rodents.
 In contrast to other serotonin 5-HT_{2C} receptor antagonists, SER-082 does not produce hyperlocomotion in rodents, and instead can produce hypolocomotion at high doses that is independent of the serotonin 5-HT_{2C} receptor.

 It fails to block the effects of serotonergic psychedelics in multiple behavioral paradigms, in contrast to serotonin 5-HT_{2A} receptor antagonists.
 However, the hypolocomotion induced by high doses of the phenethylamine psychedelic DOI can be attenuated by SER-082.
 Conversely, the drug was ineffective against the hypolocomotion induced by the tryptamine psychedelic 5-MeO-DMT, whereas the serotonin 5-HT_{1A} receptor antagonist WAY-100635 was effective.